mapbender/mapbender-documentation/en/functions/backend/FOM/users.rst

 Activation of users
 -------------------

-Users can be set activated or deactivated by Administrators with the User-ACL-right of at least "edit".
+Users can be set activated or deactivated by Administrators with the User-ACL-Right of at least *edit*.
 For this purpose, a checkbox exists in the Edit User dialog.
 A user with administration rights cannot activate or deactivate himself.

 .. image:: ../../../../en/functions/backend/FOM/edit_user_activated.png